Katello/katello-client-bootstrap/README.md

   system.  (i.e., I could have used the python-requests module to make the API calls a lot more pleasant, but I couldn't justify the dependencies)
 * The system in question has python.
-* The administrator can approve puppet certificates if using Puppet.
+* The administrator can approve Puppet certificates if using Puppet.
   Alternatively, autosigning can be enabled for the system in question.
 (And be careful, auto-signing isnt one of those things you'd leave enabled forever)
 * The Foreman instance is properly prepared and is able to provision systems,